nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## TutorConnect Tutorial (for new users)

 Hello and welcome to TutorConnect!
-We're delighted you've chosen our platform to manage your tuition center's tutors and schedules.
+We're delighted you've chosen our platform to manage your tuition centre's tutors and schedules.

 Before we begin, please ensure that you have viewed the following sections of the guide:
 * [Quick Start](#quick-start) to help you get TutorConnect up and running.
-* [Navigating the Interface](#navigating-the-interface) to get you familiarised on how to navigate TutorConnect.
+* [Navigating the Interface](#navigating-the-interface) to get you familiarised with navigating TutorConnect.

 This tutorial aims to guide you through the essential features and functionalities of TutorConnect that you will use on a day-to-day basis.
 You will be adding your first tutor and corresponding schedule!

-Click on any of these below to jump to the respective sections of the guide!
+Click on any of these below to jump to the respective sections of the tutorial!
 * [Start](#start)
 * [Adding your first tutor](#adding-your-first-tutor)
 * [Adding your first schedule](#adding-your-first-schedule)